GauravDhoot2608/Makersharks-Assessment/README.md

 complete security consideration for the project, follow these steps:

 1. **Authentication and Authorization**
    - Implement JWT for user authentication.
-     - Add JWT dependencies .
+     - Add JWT dependencies in pom.xml.
+     - Create Security Config
-     - Create a JWT validation filter.
+     - Create a JWT Authentication filter.
+     - Create JWT Service
+     - Create a Custom User Details Service
      - Add login and token generation endpoints.
    - Define roles and permissions.
      - Use Spring Security’s `@PreAuthorize` and `@Secured` annotations.